Telugu language: Legal status

 Telugu is the official language of the Indian states of Andhra Pradesh and Telangana.
 It is one of the 22 languages under schedule 8 of the constitution of India.
 It is one of the official languages of the union territories of Puducherry.
 Telugu is a protected language in South Africa.
 According to the Constitution of South Africa, the Pan South African Language Board must promote and ensure respect for Telugu along with other languages.
-The Government of South Africa announced that Telugu will be re-included as the official subject in the South African schools after it was removed from the curriculum in state schools.
+The Government of South Africa announced that Telugu will be re-included as an official subject in the South African schools after it was removed from the curriculum in state schools.